How to Write an Analytical Essay by a Long Chalk

 Step 2.
 Read the assignment.
 Don’t rush to write as soon as you read the assignment.
 Read your assignment attentively and multiple times through.
 It happens that a missed word can lead to a badly written essay, and you should spend more time to rewrite it.
 How long should your paper be?
 Do you need more research about the topic?
 Does your tutor ask for a particular format?
 Are you sure that your essay should be about a movie/novel/etc.?

 Step 3.
 Decide on the topic.
 If your tutor hasn’t assigned you a particular book or historical event, you need to choose it on your own.
 For books it its advisable to pick a topic related to a hero’s actions or relationships, the motif of the story, or particular symbols.
 For a historical event, you can describe the crucial moments, premises of a particular event, or the influence of this event on further history.
 For academic articles analyze the scientific method or the outcomes of several investigations or experiments.
+Here is a list of analytical essay topics we offer you to use.

 Step 4.
 Read the work.
 Read it carefully and attentively to get a clear understanding about the topic.
 This is one of the most important steps, as all your writing depends on how clearly you have understood the work that should be analyzed.